MicrosoftDocs/dataexplorer-docs/data-explorer/write-queries.md

 ## Prerequisites

-* A Microsoft account or an Azure Active Directory user identity to access the [help cluster](https://dataexplorer.azure.com/clusters/help).
+- A Microsoft account or an Azure Active Directory user identity to access the [help cluster](https://dataexplorer.azure.com/clusters/help).
-* Familiarity with database structures like tables, columns, and rows.
+- Familiarity with database structures like tables, columns, and rows.

-## Get started
+## Connect to the data

 MAKE SURE THEY'RE IN CONTEXT OF SAMPLES DB.